So your child has an expressed a desire to start their own blog. If your…

 Prevent Cyberbullying Before It Starts

-It’s not possible to predict every form that cyberbullying can take, but you can abide by some general guidelines that help prevent it.
+It’s not possible to predict or prevent every form that cyberbullying can take, but your kids can follow some general guidelines that help prevent it.

 - Don’t forward any type of bullying messages or images.